 Top airflow designs are better able to resist leakage although bottom air flow systems often produce a better flavour.

-• DTL or MTL – an atomiser’s draw is pretty important when it comes to categorising RTAs.
+• DTL or MTL – an atomizer’s draw is pretty important when it comes to categorising RTAs.

-An atomiser with only a few narrow air flow holes offers an MTL style draw while lots of bigger air flow slots offer better vapour production suited to a DTL style of vaping.
+An atomizer with only a few narrow air flow holes offers an MTL style draw while lots of bigger air flow slots offer better vapour production suited to a DTL style of vaping.

 • Dual or Single Coil – most RTAs offer either a dual coil or single coil build deck.
 Usually, the number of coils will be proportionate to how much vapour is produced.

 A single coil RTA will often offer a restricted DTL or MTL draw, and a dual coil will allow larger air flow and more vapour production.